 Arrive at park opening.
 Take the Nairobi Walk to to Lorikeet Landing to feed the birds.
 Then, hop on the African Plains Trail (stopping to enjoy Elephant Valley and Lion Camp along the way) to the African Loop to the Africa Tram (you’ll see signs for Africa Tram along the way).

 After riding the tram, follow the African Loop to the elevators that take you up to Africa Walk.
 Do the Lemur Walk (ages 5 and up), then eat lunch and let the tadpoles play at the shady playground.
 (A redesigned dining and play area is under construction and will reopen soon.)

 Once the tadpoles had their fill of monkeying around, follow Gorilla Trail to see the gorillas.
 Sit on a bench and watch while.
 Then follow the trail to Lagoon Loop.
 Prepare to climb a bit, but it’s worth it!
 Take the Safari Walk toward Walkabout Australia (to the left) and Tiger Trail (to the right).
-Walkabout Australia is an exciting exhibit because the Kangaroo Walk allows you to walk through the animal enclosure with almost no fences.
+Walkabout Australia is an exciting exhibit.
+The Kangaroo Walk allows you to walk through the animal enclosure with almost no fences.

-You have to stay on the path, but if a kangaroo or wallaby hops near you, you can pet them!
+You have to stay on the path, but if a kangaroo or wallaby hops near you, you can pet them (once COVID-19 ends)!
 Every tadpole in the place was hopping with excitement to see a joey popping in and out of Mama’s pouch to nibble some leaves and hide again.
 After you say good-bye to the kangaroos, hop by the Platypus exhibit before heading up the path.

-Then, follow the path up towards World Gardens and Condor Ridge, where you will be treated to expansive views (of animals, birds and the Safari Park spread out below) with breezes, shade and benches.
+Then, follow the path up towards World Gardens and Condor Ridge.
+For your efforts, you will be treated to expansive views (of animals, birds and the Safari Park spread out below) with breezes, shade and benches.
 You might want to rest a moment.
-On the way back down, take the path to Tiger Trail, making sure to stop and enjoy the playground before visiting the tigers.
+On the way back down, take the path to Tiger Trail.
+Make sure to stop and enjoy the playground before visiting the tigers.
 You’ll end close to the park exit for snacks or shopping before you have to say goodbye.